rehierl/html-outliner-spec/issue-associations-notes.md

 NOTE - Heading elements are inner nodes of the implied sections they create, or of the first inner section within a sectioning element.

-**TODO** - Why not start a new section with each heading element? - how to avoid auto-creating a new section when entering a sectioning element? - the current way to implement the algorithm allows for section objects to be completely empty - they may end up with no inner node at all.
+**TODO** - Why not start a new section with each heading element (no exception)? - How to avoid auto-creating a new section when entering a sectioning element? - The current way to implement the algorithm allows for section objects to be completely empty (have no nodes)!

 <!-- ####################################################################### -->
 <h2 id="section-parent-outline">section.parentOutline -